bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/file.md

 No documentation exists.

+# first line of &lt;file&gt; : file line

+Returns the first line of the given file.

+{% qna %}
+Q: first line of file "C:\Users\user\Desktop\text.txt"
+A: This is first line.
+{% endqna %}

+# first line &lt;integer&gt; of &lt;file&gt; : file line

+This inspector is meant to be used in its plural form.
+Returns the first n lines (specified by &lt;integer&gt;) of the given file.

+{% qna %}
+Q: first lines 2 of file "C:\Users\user\Desktop\text.txt"
+A: This is the first line.
+A: This is the second line.
+{% endqna %}

+# first rawline of &lt;file&gt; : file rawline

+Returns the first line of a given file, ignoring encoding errors.

+{% qna %}
+Q: first rawline of file "C:\Users\user\Desktop\text.txt"
+A: This is the first line.
+{% endqna %}

+# first rawline &lt;integer&gt; of &lt;file&gt; : file rawline

+This inspector is meant to be used in its plural form.
+Returns the first n lines (specified by &lt;integer&gt;) of the given file, ignoring encoding errors.

+{% qna %}
+Q: first rawlines 2 of file "C:\Users\user\Desktop\text.txt"
+A: This is the first line.
+A: This is the second line.
+{% endqna %}

 # first raw version block of &lt;file&gt; : file version block

 Returns the first version block directly from a PE file.
 If the first block is sufficient for your purposes, use this version inspector for best speed.